jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 These track files can be used as an input for other functions, for example sites can be visualized on chromosomes.
-For visualization details please refer to the tip in the Section 7.2.2.
+For visualization details please refer to the tip in the Section sites visualization.

-Visualization of TFBS for individual genes and for individual matrices
+### Visualization of TFBS for individual genes and for individual matrices

 Having the summary table opened in the work space, you can select different rows and apply a couple of different functions with the help of the buttons on the